 - It gives the child both roots and wings.

-If you have more questions about open adoption or other related topics, please ask.
+If you have more questions about open adoption or other related topics, please.

-How do I know the family will offer a safe and loving environment for my child?
+How do I know the family will provide a safe and loving environment for my child?

 - Parenting and marriage questionnaires.